 Scroll to the end of the article for additional suggestions in case you plan on staying more than one day.

 Fun fact #2: Whidbey Island is one of the few places in the country where you can see three national parks at one time!

 Note: This itinerary is for folks who plan on driving to Whidbey Island.
-If you’d rather spend all day on a van with a tour guide, Viator offers a Large Group Luxury Island Day Tour that provides pickup right within Seattle.
-The tour includes lunch and stops at most of the island’s attractions.
+If you’d rather spend all day on a van with a tour guide, Viator offers a Large Group Private SUV Tour that provides pickup right within Seattle.
+The tour stops at many of the island’s attractions.